-The first meat house was built in 1250 near the fortress of Antwerp (Het Steen).
-The building was used by butchers guilds to group their busyness into one location, specifically to process and sell meat.
+The first meat house was built in 1250 near the fortress of Antwerp, Het Steen.
+The building was used by the butchers guilds to group their busyness into one location, specifically to process and sell meat.

 Now the building isn't a butcher's house anymore, it's a museum for music and musical instruments, but it still has the same name as where it was originally used for.
 You can find the museum at this address: Vleeshouwersstraat 38, Antwerp.